anijackich/go-url-shortener/GO.md

 ### Memory implementation

-A bidirectional hashmap was used for the solution, as it allows checking for the existence of a link both from the original url and from the shortened one code.
+A bidirectional hashmap was used for the solution, as it allows checking for the existence of a link both from the original url and from the shortened one code in the optimal time.

 ```go
 type LinkRepository struct {